falconry/falcon/docs/api/media.rst

 Replacing the Default Handlers
 ------------------------------

-When creating your API object you can either add or completely replace all of the handlers.
+When creating your App object you can either add or completely replace all of the handlers.
 For example, lets say you want to write an API that sends and receives MessagePack.
 We can easily do this by telling our Falcon API that we want a default media-type of ``application/msgpack`` and